emilsorheim/Moba-Wiki/Questionnaires.md

     - _[1.15.
 QF2, Father's questionnaire no. 2](#qf2-fathers-questionnaire-no-2)_

 ## Versions
 There are several versions of each questionnaire.
 The original questionnaires can be found for all versions in the tables below.
-The tables also contains:
+The tables also contain:
-* An english translation of the questionnaire (column: English translation).
+* An English translation of the questionnaire (column: English translation).
 Some questionnaires/versions are missing.
 * Questionnaires with variable name for all variables (column: Annotated).
 Some questionnaires/versions are missing.
 * Questionnaires with short label (for example ”3_1”) for each variable (column: Variable labels).
 Some questionnaires/versions are missing.